 Looking for the easiest way of how to make a photo book that you customers will like?
 Check out our beginners’ guide for photographers who is going to create a photo book that is stylish, modern, and pop!

 Something missing from the digital age is the photo album.
 Social media platforms have attempted to replace the photo album, but there is something special about flipping through your photo memories, and it makes a nice conversation starter on the coffee table.
 You could print your photos individually and create your own scrapbook, but these days photographers are solving this issue by choosing to make a photo book for printing.

 Since the inception of on demand printing, it’s easy to create and print your own photo books at a low price.
 With so many programs to get started with (InDesign, Lightroom, Apple Pages, Smart Albums) and so many printing options, it’s hard to know where to start.
 In this guide, we’re going to go over steps you want to take before making your photo book, and then information about some of the programs you can create a photo book with.

-Before you even making a photo album, you want to compile your photos.
+Before using photo album software, you should compile your photos.
 If you have been organizing your photos up until now, this step should be easy.
 Here are a few tips to help you get started if you haven’t.